mycodedoesnotcompile2/jdownloader_mirror/README.md

 Credits & Licence
 -----------------
 The very same as https://jdownloader.org/
-I am neither affiliated with the JDownloader project, nor with the awesome [company making it](https://jdownloader.org/impressum)
+I am neither affiliated with the (awesome) JDownloader project, nor with the [company making it](https://jdownloader.org/impressum)